Vyral/ryan-smith/_posts/2020-06-03-the-art-of-the-real-estate-deal.md

 **1\.
 Never act too excited.** Whether you’re a buyer or a seller, revealing your true excitement about the contract gives the other party power over you.
 Maintain your cool so that you don’t tip your hand—even if you are extremely excited.

 **2\.
-Knowledge is power.** Use your knowledge of what’s going on in your neighborhood or in the surrounding area to your advantage.&nbsp;
+Knowledge is power.** Use your knowledge of what’s going on in your neighborhood or surrounding area to your advantage.&nbsp;

 {% include pullquote.html %}